Ribble Adventure 725 Touring Bike – On Sight Review and Impressions

 Ribble Adventure 725 SRAM NX 1x – with a 1×11 – SRAM PG-1130 11-42T cassette and SRAM NX GXP 32T chainring – drop bars and Full Carbon Fibre Monocoque fork

-At the end, it comes down to your favorite choice of drive train, I tend to recommend Shimano not because they are any better but for their wide availabilty which can make the difference when looking for spares in less developed countries.
+In the end, it comes down to your preferred drivetrain.
+I tend to recommend Shimano, not because they are any better, but for their wide availability, which can make the difference when looking for spares in less developed countries.

-SRAM versions though, have the 1×11 system which is very trendy at the moment – Getting rid of oune derailer and one shifter reduces the chance of something going wrong, although it also decrease the maximum speed… but this is not a bike made for speed.
+SRAM versions, though, have the 1×11 system, which is very trendy at the moment – Getting rid of one derailer and one shifter reduces the chance of something going wrong, although it also decreases the maximum speed… but this is not a bike made for speed.

-The different bar options cather to different styles of ride, with the Jones Loop also being among the most popular choice of handlebars among long-distance cyclists.
-Carbon fork reduces the overall weight of the rig, but it is certainly not as tough as a Reynolds steel fork.
-Carbon forks are also stiffer and less cushioned, your take.
+The different bar options cater to different riding styles, with the Jones Loop also among the most popular handlebar choices among long-distance cyclists.
+A carbon fork reduces the rig’s overall weight, but it is certainly not as tough as a Reynolds steel fork.
+Carbon forks are also stiffer and less cushioned, you take.

 ribble adventure 725 geometry